💶 Taxes & Public Financeinternational

 • Your tax identification number, reference number, and assessment year

-• Independent property appraisal or comparable sales data (for property tax disputes)
+• Independent property appraisal from a licensed appraiser, plus 3–5 comparable sales within 12 months (for property tax disputes)

-• Complete tax return with all schedules and supporting documentation
+• Complete filed tax return with all schedules and supporting documentation (for income tax disputes)

-• Corrected calculations showing the error and the correct tax liability
+• Corrected calculations showing the error and the correct tax liability, line by line

-• Documentation of reasonable cause for penalty abatement (medical records, disaster declarations, advisor correspondence)
+• Documentation of reasonable cause for penalty abatement — medical records, FEMA declarations, written advice from your tax professional, or proof of first-time occurrence

 Deadline

-US (IRS): 30 days for IRS appeals from notice of deficiency; 90 days to petition Tax Court.
-Property tax deadlines vary by state (typically 30-90 days after assessment notice).
-UK (HMRC): 30 days from the date of the tax decision for most appeals.
-Germany: 1 month (Einspruchsfrist) from receipt of Steuerbescheid.
-France: Reclamation contentieuse by December 31 of the second year following the tax year in question (or within specific deadlines for certain taxes).
-Always check the deadline on your specific assessment notice.
+US (IRS): 30 days from the notice of deficiency for IRS Appeals; 90 days to petition Tax Court.
+Property tax deadlines vary by state — Cook County, IL gives just 30 days, Fulton County, GA gives 45 days.
+UK (HMRC): 30 days from the date of the decision.
+Germany: 1 month from receipt of the Steuerbescheid.
+France: by December 31 of the second year following the tax year.
+The deadline on your specific notice controls — mark it on your calendar the day you receive it.

 🏛️ Authority

-IRS Office of Appeals or US Tax Court (US), HMRC Tax Tribunal (UK), Finanzamt or Finanzgericht (DE), Direction generale des finances publiques or Tribunal administratif (FR), local property tax assessor or board of review (property taxes)
+IRS Office of Appeals or US Tax Court (US), HMRC First-tier Tribunal (UK), Finanzamt or Finanzgericht (DE), Direction générale des finances publiques or Tribunal administratif (FR), local property tax assessor or board of review (property taxes)

 ⚖️ Legal basis